ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/06-BestPractices.md

 > ## Checklist
 >
-> These are steps you can take to approach solving a problem.
+> These are steps you can take to approach solving a problem:
 > 1. Understand the problem
 > 2. Create a plan to solve the problem
 > 3. Implement the plan